takemaru/graphillion/README.md

-Graphillion - Fast, lightweight graphset operation library
+Graphillion - Fast, lightweight library for a huge number of graphs
 ================================================================================

 * [Features](#features "Features")